Home

 RSS

-All content for A Little Something Extraordinary is the property of alittlesomethingextra and is served directly from their servers with no modification, redirects, or rehosting.
+All content for A Little Something Extra is the property of alittlesomethingextra and is served directly from their servers with no modification, redirects, or rehosting.
 The podcast is not affiliated with or endorsed by Podjoint in any way.

 A Little Something Extra, with Nancy Gianni and The GiGi is the first video podcast hosted by an individual with Down syndrome!